Why Some Students Think They Dislike Reading

 Without that inward, reflective pattern where students acknowledge the sheer craziness of reading–where they are asked to merge two realities (the text, and themselves)—then that process will always be industrial.
 Mechanical.

-It’s interesting that we give students crude, mechanical tools that, even used well, can only hope to mar and smash the text beyond recognition, then wonder why they don’t appreciate Shakespeare or Berry or Faulkner or Dickinson.
+It’s interesting that we give students mechanical tools that, even used well, can break the text beyond recognition, then wonder why they don’t appreciate Shakespeare or Berry or Faulkner or Dickinson.

 We try to divorce the reader from the reading.